Goval-Community/homeval/README.md

 Homeval can be built into a binary with `cargo build --release` the binary will then end up in `target/release/homeval` (make sure to set `RUST_LOG=INFO` when running this binary or you won't get any logs).

 ## Running
+> ⚠️ On windows you have to run it with `cargo run --profile=release` due to rusty_v8 related issues.

 To compile and run a debug build use `cargo run`.

 # Implementing a service